aryanbdps9/Protostar/Common Knowledge.md

 ![Memory Layout](/images/memlayout_fncall.png)

+## Calling convention in 64 bit x86 machines
+Everything will be same, except first 6 args will be passed through registers in the following order: RDI, RSI, RDX,RCX, R8D, R9D.
+So, the args of a function will look like: f(RDI, RSI, RDX,RCX, R8D, R9D, RBP).
+Other args go on stack as usual.

 # GDB:
 - Setup
    1. Create a `~/.gdbinit` file with the following content: `set disassembly-flavor intel`.
 GDB executes this file when it starts.
 Feel free to add more lines.